armin-talic/Evolution-of-Mainstream-Music-Billboard-Hot-100/README.md

 ### Tempo

-Tempo distribution of songs on every The Beatles' album
+Tempo distribution of songs on every album of The Beatles.